 It’s no secret that training machine learning models require substantial amounts of data.
 The same holds true for building and training models for speech recognition engines.
 Providers of speech recognition are constantly looking for data that can be used to train language models.
 However, it should always be done through the lens of data security.

-Gathering that data is a requirement in creating or improving languages.
 Generally (although not always), more data increases the accuracy of a speech-to-text system.
 The way in which providers go about this process is vital to the value it can provide.
 A Netflix documentary called ‘The Great Hack’ (summed up nicely by Tech Crunch) shows that big tech companies are recording conversations, and going to great lengths to capture data from their customers.
 They are potentially exploiting the users of their technology to get a jump on their competition.
 Those actions are likely a gamble though.
 It is not a recommended gamble either.

 An article from the Independent revealed that Google contractors “listen to private audio recordings from Google Home smart speakers”.
 However, it’s not just Google.
 This year the Independent reported that other big tech companies are recording conversations too.
 Amazon admitted that employees listen to customer recordings from Echo and other smart speakers.
 It is a worry that end–users’ voices and conversations are being recorded unknowingly.
 Further, these large tech organisations have access to personal moments of our lives.
 Recordings include arguments, intimate moments and sensitive personal data like bank details and other private information.